MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/resourcedictionary.md

 The [Style](frameworkelement_style.md) as shown does not actually apply any styling to the [TextBlock](../microsoft.ui.xaml.controls/textblock.md), but you can add `Style` properties in Microsoft Visual Studio.
 You can then use the `Style` resource as often as you like on the page to enforce uniformity.

-You can use Microsoft Visual Studio to create resource dictionaries.
-This example was created with these steps: put a [TextBlock](../microsoft.ui.xaml.controls/textblock.md) on the design surface, right click, choose **Edit Style / Create Empty**, then **"This document"** to define the new resource in `Page.Resources`.

 ```xaml
 <Page
     x:Class="ResourceDictionary_example.MainPage"